jhpyle/docassemble/_docs/groups.md

 A limitation of the `list collect` feature is that you cannot use [Mako] templating on labels, or else an error will result.
-Another limitation is that you cannot use `datatype: object_checkboxes` fields.
+Another limitation is that you cannot use `datatype: object` or `datatype: object_checkboxes` fields in combination with `list collect`.

 You can customize the behavior of the [`question`] by setting `list collect` to a dictionary.